-When you play any Trainer card, do what it says and obey the rule at the bottom of the card, and then put it in the discard pile.
-You can play as many Item cards as you like.
+When you play any Trainer card, do what it says and obey the rule at the bottom of the card.
+Most Trainer cards are put into the discard pile afterward.
+You can play as many Item and Pokémon Tool cards as you like.
 Supporter cards are played like Item cards, but you can play only one Supporter card each turn.

-RULE CHANGE: Starting with the Sword & Shield Series, the player who goes first cannot play a Supporter card on their first turn.
+The player who goes first cannot play a Supporter card on their first turn.